ALTAcreative/playcanvas-oe-intergration/README.md

 - Action (calling PlayCanvas functions in Origami Engine)
 - Event (invoking Origami Engine functionality from PlayCanvas)
 - State (saving and restoring widget state)

+Provided scripts support Scripting 2.0 only.
+Feel free to adapt them to legacy system if required